 - Study material for RBI Grade B 2020 by Oliveboard

 Risk Management in Banking Sector – RBI Grade B Notes

 Risk Management is a very important topic that has both theory and numerical related questions being asked in the RBI Grade B Exam.
-We have tried to elaborate different types of Risks faced by the Banking sector and also the difference between different types of Risks with examples in this blog.
-All these years questions from this topic has been asked in the examination.
+We have tried to elaborate on different types of risks faced by the banking sector and also the difference between different types of Risks with examples in this blog.
+All these years questions from this topic have been asked in the examination.